The Rational Factory, Labour, and the Fordist Visual Imaginary

 Rick Halpern is a social historian whose work has focused on race and labour in a number of national and international contexts.
 His most recent book length publication, co-authored with Alex Lichtenstein, is Margaret Bourke-White and the Dawn of Apartheid (Indiana University Press, 2016).
 He also has written about meat and meatpacking, sugar and plantations, and regionalism.
 Currently, he is researching the long interplay between photography, race, and class over the course of the twentieth century.
 He is the Bissell-Heyd Chair of American Studies at the University of Toronto.

-Further articles in the Envisioning Work: The Visual Cultures of Labor series on TRAFO:
+Further articles in the TRAFO series Envisioning Work: The Visual Cultures of Labor:

 Hala Auji and Nurçin İleri, Envisioning Work: The Visual Cultures of Labor – Call for Contributions, 05 April 2022